Beach Blast (1992): Aftermath

-After Bill Watts took over WCW, several of his old-school Mid-South Wrestling rules were put into place, including removal of the mats around the ring, coming off the top rope became an automatic disqualification, and maintained the old NWA rule about throwing an opponent over the top rope was also an automatic disqualification.
+After Bill Watts took over WCW, several of his old-school Mid-South Wrestling rules were put into place, including removal of the mats around the ring, coming off the top rope became an automatic disqualification (in effect killing the budding light heavyweight division that had been established the previous year), and maintained the old NWA rule about throwing an opponent over the top rope was also an automatic disqualification.
 The "off the top rope" rule did not apply to NWA-sanctioned WCW matches (e.g. the NWA World Tag Team title tournament).

 Distribution

 WCW closed in 2001 and all rights to their television and PPV shows was bought by WWE, including the Beach Blast shows.
 With the launch of the WWE Network in 2014 the 1992 Beach Blast show became available on demand for network subscribers.
 Due to copyright concerns some of the theme songs originally used were initially replaced with generic music, notably the entrance music for Sting and The Steiner Brothers composed by Jimmy Papa.
 In March 2014, WWE restored the original music after an unsuccessful lawsuit by the composer.